skromesch/CPA/README.md

 ### Threaded Download

-Android image downloader app using Handler and AsyncTask.
+An Android image downloader app is using Handler and AsyncTask classes.

 ### Service Download

-Android image downloader app using Android Service.
+An Android image downloader app that is implemented with Android Service.

 ### RxJava Downlaod

-Android image downloader app using RxJava library.
+An Android image downloader app based on RxJava library.

 ### Example

-Android app include all examples.
+Android app includes all examples.

 _The examples were made by Android Studio 2.1.3 and tested on Android 6.0_